Prerequisites

 • --addr=localhost --port=8000: Runs the server locally on port 8000.

-• --avail.rpc: This is the URL of the Avail RPC node provided by Crestal.
+• --avail.rpc: This is the WSS URL of the Avail node provided by Crestal.

 • --avail.seed: Use your wallet’s seed phrase here.